alanmaehara/data-engineering-nd/6-capstone/README.md

 2. Create clusters in Amazon Redshift and generate final tables to receive cleaned data;
 3. Copy raw data to Redshift, perform data cleaning and transformations, and ingest cleaned data to Redshift tables.

-## 4.1 Data Cleaning and Transformation
+### 4.1 Data Cleaning, Data Quality Checks, and Data Transformation

-The following tasks were performed during the transformation step:
+Data cleaning and transformation were done in the `data_quality.ipynb` file.
+The following tasks were performed:
 - In the immigration table, SAS-formatted dates `arrdate` and `depdate` were transformed to proper dates in 'YY-MM-DD' format.
 Null values in the `i94port` column were removed, and duplicates in the `cicid` column were removed (if any).
 - In the airport table, null values and duplicates in the `local_code` columns were removed.
 - Using the immigration table (fact) as a base table, perform a left join with table airport on `i94port` and `local_code`.